 One way Gran Tierra has complied with these regulations is by purchasing nearly 300 hectares of land in the Putumayo Department for conservation purposes.
 In 2010 the company completed planting its first tree plantation on part of this land.
 That same year, going beyond regulatory requirements, the company created the nearby Costayaco Forestry Center.

-In addition to what is now over 145 hectares of forest, the Center consists of a number of buildings on the property – offices, training area and a greenhouse – all of which Gran Tierra voluntarily built in 2013 to support research and education programs.
+In addition to what is now 212.6 hectares of reforested land, the Center consists of a number of buildings on the property – offices, training area and a greenhouse – all of which Gran Tierra voluntarily built in 2013 to support research and education programs.